Skip to content

 Danger

-Because R on Savio uses the MKL library for linear algebra, the MKL module must be loaded on all nodes on which R workers are running.
+If in the future the R on Savio is configured to use the MKL library for linear algebra, the MKL module must be loaded on all nodes on which R workers are running.
 Unfortunately, the only real way to achieve this is to add a line containing module load r to your .bashrc file, which will load all modules that R needs, including MKL.
 This is awkward in that you may not want the R module and related modules loaded in all your Savio sessions.
 So you may need to comment/uncomment the line in your .bashrc depending on whether you are using multi-node R parallelization at any given time.

 Using the future package on multiple nodes